EricGebhart/EricGebhart/README.md

 #### Code tests
 You might notice I have a few code tests, some of these have come to me in interview processes.

+My current solution to code tests is to refuse code tests completely, or charge for my time in doing them.
+It is best to just refuse.

-I am not a fan of code tests as part of an interview process, I feel they are too narrow in mindset and too full of unexpressed expectations which bias the results in a negative way.
+I have interviewed many developer candidates for many programming languages in my career.
+I am not a fan of code tests as part of an interview process, I feel they are too narrow in mindset, are generally poorly written and they come fully loaded with unexpressed expectations which bias the results in a negative way.
-I do enjoy a good code puzzle, or doing code to learn something.
-But that is something else altogether.
-Even a code puzzle is no longer a puzzle when in the guise of a code test.

-My current solution is to either refuse a code test or apply the minimum effort and time to the code test which gives the results expected.
-It is throw away code anyway.
-It is the discussion which is important, not the code.
-The code test is, in my mind, a waste of my time.

-I have a ton of experience, I know where the parenthesis go, I have a working programming environment for many languages and I can read.
-If you need help I can give it.

 I generally code using a combination of TDD (Test Driven Development) and RDD (REPL Driven Development) in the languages that support that.